VioletsOleander/vault-vanilla/paper-notes/mlsys/Large Scale Distributed Deep Networks-NeurIPS-2012.md

 For visual object recognition we trained a larger neural network with locally-connected receptive fields on the ImageNet data set of 16 million images, each of which we scaled to  $100\mathrm{x}100$  pixels [29].
 The network had three stages, each composed of filtering, pooling and local contrast normalization, where each node in the filtering layer was connected to a  $10\mathrm{x}10$  patch in the layer below.
 Our infrastructure allows many nodes to connect to the same input patch, and we ran experiments varying the number of identically connected nodes from 8 to 36.
 The output layer consisted of 21 thousand one-vs-all logistic classifier nodes, one for each of the ImageNet object categories.
 See [30] for similar deep network configurations and training procedures.

 **Model parallelism benchmarks:** To explore the scaling behavior of DistBelief model parallelism (Section 3), we measured the mean time to process a single mini-batch for simple SGD training as a function of the number of partitions (machines) used in a single model instance.
 In Figure 3 we quantify the impact of parallelizing across N machines by reporting the average training speed-up: the ratio of the time taken using only a single machine to the time taken using N. Speedups for inference steps in these models are similar and are not shown here.
->  为了探索 DistBelief 模型并行的拓展行为，我们衡量处理的单个 mini-batch 的 SGD 训练时间和单个 model insatnce 划分的 partitions (machines) 数量的关系
+>  为了探索 DistBelief 模型并行的拓展行为，我们衡量处理的单个 mini-batch 的 SGD 训练时间和单个 model instance 划分的 partitions (machines) 数量的关系
 >  我们报告平均加速比来衡量并行到 N 台机器的效果

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-07-26/92b2d390-b4dc-49e1-88c1-d75c37ee78a3/ff0ecb4d2e800758aab4682423ac1820f8c605dceaa51534d4ff6dcb2811bc61.jpg)